 If you make up a smoothie with strong flavors then you’ll barely taste half a teaspoon of gold paste blended into it.
 This smoothie for arthritis or detox smoothie recipe would be particularly good ones to add it to.

 3. In Vegetable Juices

-Golden paste goes surprisingly well stirred into carrot juice and even this parsley juice recipe for kidney and liver detox.
+Golden paste goes particularly well stirred into carrot juice and even this parsley juice recipe for kidney and liver detox.

 4. Golden Salad Dressing

-Mix together 2 tablespoons of olive oil, 1 tablespoon of lemon juice and 1 teaspoon of turmeric paste for a tangy and extra healthy salad dressing with a beautiful golden color.
+Mix together 2 tablespoons of olive oil, 1 tablespoon of lemon juice and 1 teaspoon of turmeric paste for a tangy and nutritious salad dressing with a beautiful golden color.

 5. Add to Soups or Bone Broth